IGME-202-2231/project-2-TB516/README.md

 #### Steering Behaviors

 - _List all behaviors used by this state_
+   - Seek, Stay in bounds
-- Obstacles - Flack puffs, enemy projectiles
+- Obstacles - Flack puffs
-- Seperation - Seperates from all enemy planes except its target
+- Seperation - Seperates from other fighters to avoid overlap

 #### State Transistions